nightactive/object-oriented-affairs/README.md

-# object-oriented-affairs
+# Aggregation
-Here I learn OOP on Java

-Aggregation: one author has many books
+One author has many books